-Sign up for Google Apps
+Sign up for G Suite

-Your organization's Internet domain name What is a domain?
+Your organization's Internet domain name

 This should be the primary domain where you plan to use Google services, such as www.yourdomain.com (where yourdomain.com is your unique name).
-You can use a domain name you already own, or we can help you purchase a new domain during the sign-up process.I want to bring my own domain
+You can use a domain name you already own.
+Or, we can help you purchase a new domain during the sign-up process.

 For details, see Purchase a domain from a Google partner.

-If you forget how to sign in to your Google Apps account, we'll need to be able to reach you at an address that doesn't require accessing your account.
-This must be a valid address at a non-Google domain where you currently receive mail and will continue doing so while using Google Apps.
+If you forget how to sign in to your G Suite account, we'll need to be able to reach you at an address that doesn't require accessing your account.
+This address must be a valid address not in your G Suite domain (e.g. your personal Gmail address) where you currently receive mail and will continue doing so while using G Suite.

 After you sign up, we'll take you to your Google Admin console where you can verify domain ownership (if you signed up an existing domain) and continue setting up services for your users.